rjsf-team/react-jsonschema-form/docs/contributing.md

 ## Releasing

-To release, go to the master branch and then create a new branch with the version number (with an `rc` prefix instead of `v`):
+To release, go to the main branch and then create a new branch with the version number (with an `rc` prefix instead of `v`):

 ```bash
 git checkout -b rc5.0.1